-There are over 250 environmental nonprofits in the United States alone.
+There are hundreds of environmental nonprofits in the United States alone.
 And in fact, this sector of nonprofits has only grown substantially every year since 1960.

 A small handful of the more prominent ones dominate the minds of most Americans when they envision environmental organization.